MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-8/README.md

 - Source: ABS for 2014-2024 & Statista forecasts (2025-2028)

 ## Project Pipeline:

-### Summary of the Project

-Running the pipeline requires following a lot of steps as outlined below.
-To understand For a summary of our approach and key findings of the project, please read and run our notebook `Summary_Notebook`.
-This gives a high level summary of the pipeline along with limitations and assumptions made at every stage.

-### How to Run the Pipeline

 0. Run the `requirements.txt` to install all the necessary libraries
 1. Run the `download_datasets` in `scripts` to get the following data: